sikwong2/huffman-coding/README.md

 To make the the encode and decode executables type `make` or `make all` in the terminal.

 # Usage
-**encode**
+## Encode
 A Huffman encoder.
 Compresses a file using the Huffman coding algorithm.
 **USAGE**
 `./encode [-h] [-i infile] [-o outfile]`
 `Flags`